 Patients go through an adjustment process following a new disability or loss that includes several if not all of the stages below.
-Although they may fluctuate between stages and even return to a previous after seemingly being past it, ultimately most do attain the goal of coping.
-The patient also has to contend and cope with developmental transitions over time, varying challenges and stress, not forgetting the aging process coupled with a disability.
+Although there may be fluctuating between stages and even a return to a previous stage after seemingly being past it, ultimately most do attain the goal of adequate coping.
+The patient also has to contend with varying stressors over time and may ultimately have to cope with the aging process coupled with a disability.